-3.7.3 Baker Park Masterplan
+4.5.3.7.3 Baker Park Masterplan

-Council adopted the Baker Park Masterplan in 2009.
+The former Wyong Shire Council adopted the Baker Park Masterplan in 2009.
 The intent of the Masterplan is to provide a long term vision with directions to reinforce the role of the recreation precinct of Baker Park over the next 20 years.
-A copy of the Baker Park Masterplan can be obtained by contacting Council or can be downloaded from Council's website at the following address:
+A copy of the Baker Park Masterplan can be obtained by contacting Council.